vicanso/diving-rs/README.md

 It supports multiple platforms: linux, windows and macos, you can get it from [release page](https://github.com/vicanso/diving-rs/releases).

-Note: Since the layer data needs to be downloaded from the source, such as Docker Hub, it may take a long time, if times out, please try again, it is recommended that the download program be executed locally.
+Note: Since the layer data needs to be downloaded from the source, such as Docker Hub, it may take a long time.
+Interrupted downloads of large layers are retried automatically and resume from where they stopped; if it still fails, please try again.
+It is recommended that the download program be executed locally.
 For image sources deployed privately, you can deploy the image of Diving on a machine that can access the image source.

 ## Installation